thenaterhood/stormberry/README.md

 /usr/local/lib/stormberry/plugins.
 There are no plugins enabled by default - you can copy them from the `plugins` directory (or from /usr/local/lib/python3.5/dist-packages/stormberry/plugin_examples).
-Plugins shipped with stormberry include a Wunderground uploader, CSV file creator, and a SQLite database writer.
+Plugins shipped with stormberry include a Wunderground uploader, CSV file creator, Google Sheets uploader, and a SQLite database writer.

 If that directory does not exist, feel free to create it or update the config